What is Gaming Linux From Scratch?

 What can I do with my GLFS system?

-You will be able to use Steam, play popular games using Vulkan and OpenGL, use the NVIDIA Proprietary or AMDGPU PRO drivers, and run Windows software via Wine.
+You will be able to use Steam, play popular games using Vulkan and OpenGL, use the proprietary NVIDIA driver if wanted, and run Windows software via Wine.
+For Windows software (through Steam and Wine), you will be able to convert the Direct3D instructions to Vulkan for optimal performance.

 Read Online

 You can read the book here.
 The book is rolling release, like MLFS.
-It is also SysVinit only.
+The only online rendered version right now is System V, although you can download the edition of the book that has Systemd support.

 Thanks to